 There is also mounting pressure for healthcare facilities to compete against each other.
 Everything revolves around delivering superior quality in treatment and patient care and around top-notch service, with various factors combining to create a hospital’s overall appeal to the patients it is competing to attract.

-On top of that, there are stringent hygiene rules to follow in day-to-day practice, and these and other processes must be documented in detail, especially now, amid the coronavirus pandemic.
+On top of that, there are stringent hygiene rules to follow in day-to-day practice, and these and other processes must be documented in detail.

 Get insights on the following topics

 Advanced technology and digital processes ease during day-to-day clinical operations

 Places of use and purposes in hospitals and medical facilities

 IoT platforms with localization solutions offer huge potential for optimization in the hospital setting

 To meet these requirements, more and more hospitals are turning to the options offered by digitalization.
 Harnessing new digital technologies can significantly improve workflows and procedures at hospitals and other healthcare facilities.
 IoT platforms linked to tracking and/or localization technologies, with digital process controls and sensor elements, offer vast potential for optimization in hospital settings.

 Lufthansa Industry Solutions has partnered with NESA Solutions to develop an innovative IoT platform that supports the digitalization of hospital processes and incorporates the technologies of the Internet of Things: the LHIND Insight Suite.